 I created this list of clutter-free and non-candy Easter basket ideas for kids to help you get a head start!

 Before I launch into my list of ideas for your awesome Easter baskets, I’m going to let you in on my super simple secret for clutter-free Easter baskets (because who needs more junk in their house when you have little kids?).

-We fill those baskets with new art supplies, small gift cards to Chick-fil-a, or chocolate-covered pretzels.
+We fill those baskets with new art supplies, small gift cards to Chick-fil-a, or yummy, not completely horrifying consumables like chocolate-covered pretzels.